Department of Biochemistry

 Michelle Y. Fry (2015)

-Michelle is trying to make a constitutive dimer from tetrameric Apicomplexan lactate dehydrogenases.
+Michelle is making a constitutive dimer from tetrameric Apicomplexan lactate dehydrogenases.

 Joe is figuring out how Plasmodium falsciparum lactate dehydrogenase has such strong specificity for its substrate.

 He's good at crystallizing proteins, especially ancestral 2-hydroxyacid dehydrogenases.